Upper Tribunal: Judiciary

-The Senior President of Tribunals is currently Keith Lindblom, who is the fourth to hold this role.
+The Senior President of Tribunals is currently Lord Justice Dingemans, who is the fifth to hold this role.

 Each chamber of the Upper Tribunal is headed by a chamber president.

 In most cases, decisions are made by a judge (or in the case of the Lands Chamber, a member) sitting alone, although in cases involving complex issues of law or expertise, a larger bench consisting of more than one judge, or a judge and one or more members, may hear the case.

 Appeals

 Appeals against decisions of the Upper Tribunal can be made to the Court of Appeal (in England and Wales), or the Court of Appeal (in Northern Ireland) or the Court of Session (in Scotland).